 From the Daffodil Website Plaque presentation.
 As of March 2020, we have planted almost 7,000 Daffodils.

 WSB TV aired a segment about our efforts in the park.
 Watch it online.
 Visit the Help Out page to find out how you can join us!

-We have a small library for children and another for adults.
+We have a two small libraries and for youth and children and another for adults.
 Bring a book; take a book.